chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/giant/storm-giant.md

 aliases: ["Storm Giant"]
 ---
 # Storm Giant
 *Source: Monster Manual p.
-156, Tales from the Yawning Portal, Journeys through the Radiant Citadel.
+156, Tales from the Yawning Portal, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Storm giants are contemplative seers that live in places far removed from mortal civilization.
 Most have pale purple-gray skin and hair, and glittering emerald eyes.